Iconic Shoes in Cinema: 15 Memorable Footwear Moments on the Big Screen

 Roman Griffin Davis as Johannes Jojo Betzler with the single lace-up red and white spectator shoes worn by his motherRoman Griffin Davis as Johannes Jojo Betzler with the single lace-up red and white spectator shoes worn by his mother (Credit: Fox Searchlight Pictures)

-In the film, Rosie, who is a Nazi resistor, ends up being captured by the Nazis and is hung in the middle of the public square.
+In the film, Rosie, who is a Nazi resistor, ends up being captured by the Nazis and is hanged in the middle of the public square.
 JoJo doesn’t recognize his mother’s hanging corpse at first but identifies her by her recognizable shoes.

 Roman Griffin Davis plays a young German boy who is a member of the Deutsches Jungvolk, and his mother, Rosie Betzler, is portrayed by Scarlett JohanssonRoman Griffin Davis plays a young German boy who is a member of the Deutsches Jungvolk, and his mother, Rosie Betzler, is portrayed by Scarlett Johansson (Credit: Fox Searchlight Pictures)